fpc/FPCSource/packages/fcl-db/src/README.txt

 	PostgreSQL, SQLite3 and Sybase ASE

 dbase
-  contains the tDbf components, to work with DBASE and FoxPro file-based databases
+  contains the tDbf components, to work with DBASE, FoxPro and Visual
+	FoxPro file-based databases

 sdf
   contains a dataset class to use text files directly as a